 Treatment

 Make sure you have an accurate diagnosis of shin splints in order to choose the most appropriate treatment.
 If you have a stress fracture, you will be required to rest until the bone has healed (2-5 months).
-If addressing shin splints, the inflammation of soft tissue can be initially treated with rest, ice (reduce inflammation), NSAIDS (ibuprofen), physiotherapy, or even chiropractic care.
-For ignored and severe shin splints, rest may be required for a couple of weeks.
-For athletes who notice the first signs of shin splints, they may be advised to decrease the duration or intensity of their training and then build it up slowly while minimize training at high volumes and at high impact (jumping) on hard surfaces.
+If addressing shin splints, the inflammation of soft tissue can be initially treated with rest, cold compress (reduce inflammation), NSAIDS (ibuprofen), physiotherapy, or even chiropractic care.
+If utilizing these methods, please utilize guidance from a medically trained professional.
+If shin pain is ignored for too long, or a severe case of shin splints develops, rest may be required for a couple of weeks.
+For athletes who notice the first signs of shin splints, they may be advised to decrease the duration or intensity of their training and then build it up slowly.
+This would be done while minimizing training at high volumes and/or high impact forces on hard surfaces such as sprinting, jumping, bounding, hopping, and skipping.

 Possible remedies:

-• Try running shoes with a medial arch post (dark grey on medial part of shoe).
+- Try running shoes with a medial arch post (also known as a support shoe).

-• Chiropractic care (nerves along the hips/spine may be entrapped).
+- Chiropractic care or Physical Therapy (nerves along the hips/spine may be entrapped).